2023 Nigerian presidential election: Aftermath

 The results were announced in the early hours of 1 March 2023.
 Bola Tinubu of the All Progressives Congress was named the president-elect in a tight election, with Atiku Abubakar and Peter Obi earning substantial votes.
 Tinubu said, "It (Nigeria) is the only nation we have.
 It is one country, and we must build together.
 Let's work together to put broken pieces together…This is a shining moment in the life of any man and an affirmation of our democratic existence.
 I represent a promise and with your support, I know that promise will be fulfilled."

 Although the Independent National Electoral Commission (INEC) called the election free, fair and credible, several observers, including the European Union, said the election was not transparent.
 A joint observer mission of the International Republican Institute and the National Democratic Institute said, "The election fell well short of Nigerian citizens' reasonable expectations."
 Samson Itodo, the head of YIAGA Africa, said there were serious concerns about the elections process because major issues such as violence and technical problems had hampered public trust in the election process.
 The United Nations urged "all stakeholders to remain calm through the conclusion of the electoral process."

 Nigeria's main opposition parties said the results of the election were "heavily doctored and manipulated" in a joint news conference.
 "We won this election as Labour Party, we are going to claim our mandate as Labour Party," said Yusuf Datti Baba-Ahmed, the party's vice presidential candidate.
 Ndi Kato, the Labour Party's presidential campaign spokesperson, said, "We are defiant.
 The elections were rigged."

+Both the PDP and Labor Party separately filed formal petitions challenging Tinubu's victory on 22 March.
+On 26 May 2023, the Nigerian Supreme Court dismissed PDP's lawsuit against Tinubu and Shettima.